JPEG File Interchange Format: Component sample registration

 JPEG allows multiple components (such as Y, Cb, and Cr) to have different resolutions, but it does not define how those differing sample arrays (which render bitmaps) should be aligned.
-This pixel-producing information is rendered with the expectation of indicating rectangles by their centeroid, rather than being pixel data directly, or being 'first corner and flood', etc. which is uncommon.
+This pixel-producing information is rendered with the expectation of indicating rectangles by their centroid, rather than being pixel data directly, or being 'first corner and flood', etc. which is uncommon.

 Resolution and aspect ratio

 The JPEG standard does not include any method of coding the resolution or aspect ratio of an image.
 JFIF provides resolution or aspect ratio information using an application segment extension to JPEG.
 It uses Application Segment #0, with a segment header consisting of the null-terminated string spelling "JFIF" in ASCII followed by a byte equal to 0, and specifies that this must be the first segment in the file, hence making it simple to recognize a JFIF file.
 Exif images recorded by digital cameras generally do not include this segment, but typically comply in all other respects with the JFIF standard.